arijitpatra/jira-create-new-branch-command-generator/README.md

 # jira-create-new-branch-command-generator

-Jira - Create New Branch Command Generator is a Google Chrome extension which helps you to get the ticket ID and ticket title from a Jira ticket which is opened on your browser's current tab.
+Jira - Create New Branch Command Generator

-Then it generates the command to create a new branch for developers with the branch name having the format "TICKET-ID-the-ticket-title".
+This extension helps you to get the project ID, ticket ID and ticket title in an alphanumeric and hyphenated format from a Jira ticket which is opened on your browser's current tab.
+It supports both the on-premise and cloud offerings of Jira.

-The entire command generated is "git checkout -b TICKET-ID-the-ticket-title" which is a good productivity hack for developers when they want to create a new branch on GitHub for the ticket they are working on.
+It generates the command to create a new git branch, with the branch name having the format - "PROJECTNAME-TICKETID-the-ticket-title".

+The entire command generated is like "git checkout -b PROJECTNAME-TICKETID-the-ticket-title".
 There is also a copy button which copies the entire command.
 The generated command is also editable if the developer wants to edit it.
+All these make it a good productivity hack for developers when they want to create a new branch on git for the Jira ticket they are working on.

 If the current opened tab is not a Jira ticket then this command won't be generated.